SPARK ANIMATION 2017: CONFERENCE

 ANIMAL LOGIC: FINDING THE CREATIVE ZEN IN THE LEGO NINJAGO MOVIE

-moderator: Jeremy Stewart with Jean Pascal LeBlanc, John Rix, Joshua Nunn & Mark Theriault
+with Jeremy Stewart · Moderated by Jean Pascal LeBlanc, John Rix, Joshua Nunn & Mark Theriault

 Hear from the team at Animal Logic as they discuss how The LEGO Ninjago Movie went from stylised comedic stop frame-inspired feature animation to real world creature and environment integration!

 In this special look at Pixar’s latest feature, Coco, see exclusive clips from the film and learn how filmmakers crafted a stunningly beautiful film about family set against the backdrop of Mexico’s Dia de los Muertos celebration.
 Through extensive research and years spent honing the story, this presentation will illustrate the challenges and successes inherent in taking audiences on a journey that straddles both the land of the living, and the dead.